dylan-lang/opendylan/documentation/website/source/articles/macro-system/background-overview.rst

 replaces the original code fragment.

 This happens recursively: after a macro is expanded, its expansion is scanned for additional macro call code fragments, and those are expanded in turn.
-Macros are recognized by way of a `distinguishing word` and a certain syntactic style.
+The parser recognizes a macro call code fragment by way of a `distinguishing word` and the type of syntax associated with the macro (discussed further in :doc:`macro-types`).

-Let us examine a function macro [defn]_.
-This macro might be called by the code [orig]_, but the actual call fragment [frag]_ is what the parser will attempt to match.
-The macro's expansion will be [exp]_ and the original code will then become [new]_.
+Let us examine `Function Macro`_.
+This macro might be called by the code `Original Code`_, but the actual call fragment `Call Fragment`_ is what the parser will attempt to match.
+The macro's expansion will be `Expansion`_ and the original code will then become `Replacement Code`_.

 Here are the parts of the macro: